CONTACT US NOW | (925) 932-0201

 Sex is a basic human need.
 But the difference between an addict and a non-addict is that the non-addict can easily go a long time without sex.
 A person between relationships, far away from their partner, or even getting over an illness might abstain for a long time without any issues at all.
 For an addict, that would be absolutely impossible.

 Many of the men I treat can't even go two hours without acting out sexually.
 That's a huge difference in mindset and behavior from the average person.

-This all stems back to the fact that a porn or sex addict doesn’t understand the difference between sex and intimacy.
+This all stems back to the fact that people who need sex addiction help don't understand the difference between sex and intimacy.
 To them, sex is all about the orgasm; that peak experience.
-There’s no hand holding, no poetry written on scraps of notepaper, no walking and talking to a partner.
-Relationships are difficult, if not completely impossible for an addict, because they have a conditioned response.
-They look at porn so frequently they can’t have normal sex.
-It’s terribly detrimental to addicts and their partners.
+There's no hand-holding, no poetry written on scraps of notepaper, no walking and talking to a partner.
+Relationships are difficult, if not completely impossible for an addict because they have a conditioned response.
+They look at porn so frequently they can't have normal sex.
+It's terribly detrimental to addicts and their partners.

-Being dismissive of an addict’s plight only serves to prolong their addiction.
-At Compulsion Solutions, we’re prepared to take you very seriously.
-If you know you need help, but were afraid nobody would listen to you, I urge you to reach out right away.
+Being dismissive of an addict's plight only serves to prolong their addiction.
+At Neulia Compulsion Solutions, we’re prepared to take you very seriously.
+If you know you need help but are afraid nobody would listen to you, I urge you to reach out right away.
 You’re grappling with something very real, and there is help available right here and now.